Welcome to Surviving the Now:

 We are truly on this journey together — learning, grieving, and finding grace and purpose along the way.

-Hi everyone, my name is Eileen Ware.
-My husband, Steve, was diagnosed with Early Onset Alzheimer’s in June 2021 at the young age of 54.
-He had retired from law enforcement at 50.
-The diagnosis took nearly a year after we began noticing signs during the Covid pandemic.
-At that time, our boys were just 10 and 13 years old.
-Steve was a wonderful husband and father, always prioritizing our family.
+Welcome!
+My name is Eileen Ware, mom to 2 amazing sons, Jake and Cole.
+My husband, Steve, was diagnosed with Early Onset Alzheimer’s in June 2021 at the age of 54.
+After a courageous battle lasting 4.5 years, he passed away in January 2025 from Younger Onset Alzheimer’s and Lewy Body dementia.
+Steve had retired from a successful 25 year law enforcement career at 50.
+It took nearly a year to receive his diagnosis after we began noticing signs in 2019/2020 during the Covid pandemic.
+At that time, our sons were just 10 and 13.
+Steve was an exceptional husband and father who always prioritized our family, coaching our boys in sports and cheering them on at their games.

 My name is Becca O’Neil and my husband Charlie was diagnosed with younger onset Alzheimer's in Nov 2023.
 Charlie carries two genetic markers that have disqualified him for the Leqembi infusions.
 He was placed on Donepezil and we did see immediate improvement in his cognitive ability and executive functioning.
-Today with some additional medications Charlie is stable moving between stages 3 and 4 on the FAST scale.
+Today with some additional medications Charlie is stable and stage 4 on the FAST scale.
 Recently he has been experiencing symptoms of Aphasia.

 Receiving a terminal diagnosis for our family was absolutely devastating.
 The reality was that he had lost his job four months prior (he was a software sales executive for 25 years) and we lost access to long-term disability.
 Dealing with both a health crisis and a financial crisis at the same time has definitely reshaped the landscape of our lives.

 My hope is that by sharing our journey here, we can create a space where others facing similar challenges feel seen, supported, and less alone.
-We live in Newport, RI and have two children now 21 and 23.
+We live in Newport, RI and have two children in their early 20s.

 Chris started showing symptoms about two years before the diagnosis but it shocking to hear the words Alzheimer’s at our age.
 He initially took Aricept and that stalled the early progression of symptoms but only for about 7 months.
 Some of the drug options out there not were not available when he was still in the early stages.
 He is in stage 6 of the FAST scale.
 Moderate severe is the category .
 His disease has progressed much faster in the past 6 months and it’s devastating to go through, but we are fortunate to have a community around us of family and friends.